pierrec/go-ini/README.md

 ```
 MergeSections merges sections when multiple ones are defined instead of
 overwriting them, in which case the last one wins.
 This is only relevant when
-the Ini is being initialized by ReadFrom.
+the INI is being initialized by ReadFrom.

 #### func  SliceSeparator